celine-eu/dataset-api/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-## Contributing
-Ensure:
-- All YAML definitions validate via the CLI
-- No API endpoint accepts unvalidated data
-- Alembic migrations are generated for schema changes

-PRs should include tests for:
-- catalogue import
-- DCAT output
-- lineage extraction
-- backend resolution